simutechphotonics/LumToGDS/README.md

 - NumPy

 # Installation - Lumerical GUI
-1. Open a command prompt and navigate to to the Lumerical Python installation, typically located at `C:\Program Files\Lumerical\vXXX\python`.
+1. Open a command prompt and navigate to the Lumerical Python installation, typically located at `C:\Program Files\Lumerical\vXXX\python`.
 Replace XXX with version number as necessary.
 2. Enter the following command to install the Klayout module: `.\python.exe -m pip install klayout`

 # Installation - Python